tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/reserved-vm-instances/quotaapi.md

 > [!IMPORTANT]
 > Before you can use Quota API, you must:
-> * Register the Microsoft.Capacity resource provider for all your subscriptions using [PowerShell](#registering-the-microsoftcapacity-resource-provider).
+> * Register the Microsoft Capacity (Microsoft.Capacity) resource provider for all your subscriptions using [PowerShell](#registering-the-microsoftcapacity-resource-provider).
 > * Assign the [Quota Request Operator role](#quota-request-operator-role) to all user accounts and applications that will perform quota operations.

-### Registering the Microsoft.Capacity resource provider
+### Registering the Microsoft Capacity resource provider

-To register the Microsoft.Capacity resource provider, use this PowerShell command:
+To register the Microsoft Capacity resource provider, use this PowerShell command:

 ```azurepowershell-interactive
 Register-AzResourceProvider -ProviderNamespace Microsoft.Capacity